warpfork/go-jst/README.md

 (Okay, it *will* be configurable.
 This is a hobby project -- it does what I need it to do, when I need it.
 "PRs welcome.")

-You can read more about the heuristics TODO:HERE.
+You can read more about the heuristics in [docs/structure-detection](docs/structure-detection.md).

-You can read more about the configuration mechanisms TODO:HERE.
+You can read more about the configuration mechanisms in [docs/configuration](docs/configuration.md).

 Are there caveats?